akbulutdora/akbulutdora.github.io/blog/src/hello.md

 This project aimed to be a pioneer in Turkish NLP, as it was one of the first works on Turkish Financial Sentiment Analysis.
 I built scrapers for financial news websites and stock market movements.
 Then I tried to apply NER to the data I collected.
 The internship ended due to time constraints before I could complete the project.
 I worked with Python.

-I was very inexperienced and mostly confused.
+I was completely inexperienced and mostly confused.
 I was very dependent on my supervisor and she was quite busy, so things did not really go as I wanted them to go.

-### **Visiting Researcher Intern** @ **The University of Kent** (Summer 2022)
+### **Visiting Researcher Intern** @ **University of Kent** (Summer 2022)
 At Kent, I was responsible with implementing a tool to collect data about DDoS protection adoption across the internet.
 I used Go, MongoDB and GCC.
 Since the tool was meant to scan the a huge number of domains weekly, it had to be performant.
 I benchmarked several approaches and libraries.